This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The Cameron Highlands is located about two hours east from Ipoh in the cool highlands in Malaysia making this best place in Malaysia for family holiday perfect for families who would like some cooler weather!

-It’s also a gorgeous and fun place to explore with rolling hills and jungles.
+It’s also a gorgeous and fun place to explore with rolling hills, hiking trails, waterfalls and jungles.

-The Cameron Highlands is best known for its tea plantations and you will find many here.
+The Cameron Highlands is best known for its tea plantations and you will find plenty here.
 You must visit at least one!
 There are also strawberry, bee and butterfly farms.

 It’s the perfect place to enjoy some low key attractions together while learning more about how the world works at each of the outdoor attractions.

-There’s also good hiking and the chance to learn more about the Orang Asli, Malaysia’s indigenous people.
+There’s also plenty of places where you can learn about the unique flora and fauna of Malaysia such as at the Mossy Forest, and the chance to learn more about the Orang Asli, Malaysia’s indigenous people.

 Places to stay in Cameron Highlands for families